femmeXFMR/home-assistant-HamClock/README.md

 > **⚡ WORK IN PROGRESS**
 > This is an active development project.
 All questions, forks, commits, and contributions are welcome!
 I'm building a comprehensive space weather monitoring system for the Home Assistant community, inspired by the original HamClock.

-> **Inspired by [HamClock](https://github.com/softerhardware/HamClock)** by Robert L. Read - A beautiful space weather kiosk for amateur radio operators.
+> **Inspired by [HamClock](https://www.clearskyinstitute.com/ham/HamClock/)** by Elwood Downey, WBØOEW - A beautiful space weather kiosk for amateur radio operators.
 This integration brings HamClock's functionality to Home Assistant with modern dashboards and automation capabilities.

 ## Features